PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func numRows() -> UInt
 ```

-Returns the row count in a buffered statement results set.
+Returns the row count in a buffered statement result set.

 ### affectedRows